nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Fri May 17 2024)
+### Joke of the day (Sat May 18 2024)
 <!-- joke -->
->My software never has bugs.
-It just develops random features.
+>Thousands of years ago Chuck Norris came across a bear.
+It was so terrified that it fled north into the arctic.
+It was also so terrified that all of its decendents now have white hair.
 <!-- /joke -->

-*Last update: Fri, 17 May 2024 00:40:06 GMT*
+*Last update: Sat, 18 May 2024 00:39:35 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)